-Katherine S. McGilton Senior Scientist, KITE - Toronto Rehabilitation Institute, UHN
+Katherine S. McGilton Senior Scientist, KITE Research Institute - Toronto Rehabilitation Institute, University Health Network

-Katherine McGilton is a Senior Scientist at Toronto Rehabilitation Institute and is recognized internationally as a leader in the field of aging.
+Katherine McGilton is a Senior Scientist at KITE Research Institute and Professor at the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto, and is recognized internationally as a leader in the field of aging.
 Her research focuses on developing solutions for improving care and access to rehabilitation for older adults with cognitive impairment and increasing the effectiveness of nurse supervisors in nursing homes.
 She does this by working in an integrated model with practitioners, administrators and policy decision makers.
 She is the founder of the International Consortium of the Professional Practice of Nurses in Long-Term Care, where leaders collaborate to improve care outcomes for residents and practice conditions for staff.

-Derek M. McKay Professor, Department of Physiology & Pharmacology, University of Calgary
+Derek M. McKay, Professor, Department of Physiology & Pharmacology, University of Calgary

-Dr. McKay's research, conducted in relevant model systems, is revealing novel aspects of host-bacteria-parasitic helminth interaction that may translate to new treatment for infectious and inflammatory diseases of the gut.
+Dr. McKay's research, conducted in relevant model systems, is revealing novel aspects of hostbacteria-parasitic helminth interaction that may translate to new treatment for infectious and inflammatory diseases of the gut.
 A past President of the Canadian Association of Gastroenterology, he has >170 publications and frequently delivers invited presentations at scientific conferences and to the public.
-The significance of his contributions to health-science research, commitment to mentoring (capacity building), and leadership have been recognized with a number of national and international awards.
+The significance of his contributions to health- science research, commitment to mentoring (capacity building), and leadership have been recognized with a number of national and international awards.
 His volunteer activities highlight the burden of digestive disease and the need for investment in discovery and translational research.
+Dr. McKay is Director of The Calvin, Phoebe and Joan Snyder Institute for Chronic Diseases.

-Luanne Metz Professor, Department of Clinical Neurosciences, University of Calgary
+Luanne Metz, Professor, Department of Clinical Neurosciences, University of Calgary